Contact Us

 We're an independent gallery bookshop based in Machynlleth, mid Wales.
 It's our blend of bookshop, selling a carefully selected collection of reads and pick-up-and-flick-through books – and gallery space to inspire you while you're browsing.
 We host events too, book readings, author talks, photography and art openings.

-The Green Month
+The Green Month with poet Matthew Francis

 dates for your diary / dyddiadau ar gyfer eich dyddiadur